apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/yaml-config/jdbc-driver/known-implementation/_index.en.md

 ## JDBC URL parameters

-For implementations of `org.apache.shardingsphere.driver.jdbc.core.driver.url.ShardingSphereURLLoader`, not all JDBC URL parameters must be parsed, this involves how to implement `org.apache.shardingsphere.driver.jdbc.core.driver.url.ShardingSphereURLLoader.getContent()`.
+For implementations of `org.apache.shardingsphere.infra.url.ShardingSphereURLLoader`, not all JDBC URL parameters must be parsed, this involves how to implement `org.apache.shardingsphere.infra.url.ShardingSphereURLLoader.load()`.

 ### placeholder-type